Old Catholic Church: Split of Old Roman Catholics and Liberal Catholics

 In 1910, Arnold Mathew—a former British Catholic and Anglican, who was consecrated by Old Catholic Archbishop Gul in 1908—split away from the Union of Utrecht, establishing the Old Roman Catholic Church in Great Britain.
 In 1914, he consecrated Rudolph de Landas Berghes, who emigrated to the United States in 1914 and planted the seed of Old Roman Catholicism in the Americas.
 Mathew also consecrated an excommunicated Capuchin Franciscan priest as bishop: Carmel Henry Carfora.
 Various Christian denominations claiming apostolic succession from Mathew were founded in the world through Berghes, Carfora, and others including James Wedgwood—founder of the Liberal Catholic Church.
 Such groups' apostolic succession is deemed to be invalid by both the Holy See, the Union of Utrecht and the Anglican Communion.
-Mathew himself was excommunicated and declared a "pseudo-bishop" by Pope Pius X, while the International Old Catholic Bishops' Conference declared his consecration to be null and void, obtained mala fide.
+Mathew himself was excommunicated and declared a "pseudo-bishop" by Pope Pius X, while the International Old Catholic Bishops' Conference—after his death—declared his consecration to be null and void, obtained mala fide.
+Previously, the Utrechter Old Catholics considered his episcopacy regular whilst distancing themselves after his separation from them.

 Another significant figure, Joseph René Vilatte, who was ordained a deacon and priest by Bishop Eduard Herzog, of the Christian Catholic Church of Switzerland; he worked with Catholics of Belgian ancestry living on the Door Peninsula of Wisconsin, with the knowledge and blessing of the Union of Utrecht and under the full jurisdiction of the local Episcopal Bishop of Fond du Lac, Wisconsin.
-However, he subsequently left the Old Catholics and was later consecrated a bishop by Patriarch Mar Julius I of the Malankara Orthodox Syrian Church, though the validity of such consecration is disputed.
+However, he subsequently left the Old Catholics and was later consecrated a bishop by Patriarch Mar Julius I of the Malankara Orthodox Syrian Church, though the validity of such consecration was disputed.
 He proceeded to establish a number of Christian denominations before eventually reconciling with the Holy See.

 Polish National Catholic schism from Utrecht

-In 2003, the Polish National Catholic Church voted itself out of the UU due to the Utrechter Union's acceptance of female ordination, and their attitude towards homosexuality, both of which the Polish National Catholic Church rejects.
+In 2003, the Polish National Catholic Church voted itself out of the UU due to the Utrechter Union's acceptance of female ordination, and their attitude towards same-sex marriage, both of which the Polish National Catholic Church rejects.
 Prior, in 1994, the German Old Catholic bishops of the Utrechter Union decided to ordain women as priests, and put this into practice on 27 May 1996.
 Similar decisions and practices followed in Austria, Switzerland and the Netherlands.
-By 2020, the Swiss church also voted in favour of same-sex marriage.
-Marriages between two men and two women were conducted in the same manner as heterosexual marriages.
+The Christian Catholic Church of Switzerland approved in June 2022 the introduction of the sacrament of same-sex marriage starting in July 2022, joining the churches of Germany and the Netherlands.